Fennel Spice Seeds & Aniseed – The Fresh Green Liquorice Spice

 They look very similar to cumin seeds but has a character of its own which will become clear to you as you read on.

-Very often people refer Fennel spice or aniseed simply as anise which can be confused with Star Anise, that is a completely different spice to both fennel and aniseed!
+Very often people refer Fennel spice or aniseed simply as anise which can be confused with Star Anise, which is a completely different spice to both fennel and aniseed!

 In this post you will get to know: